-Purchasing ALA: ALA can be obtained in specially compounded quantities from here.
+Purchasing ALA: ALA can be obtained small dosages here.

 DMPS, is a powerful chelator especially beneficial during times of acute toxicity.
 It is a synthetic compound.
-Taken without caution and in high dosages, as with challenge tests, can cause too much mercury to be pushed into the kidney and liver (especially if these organs are not working well), and can permanently damage them.
+Taken without caution and in high dosages, as with challenge tests, it can cause too much mercury to be pushed into the kidney and liver (especially if these organs are not working well), and can possibly damage them.
 You should not take DMPS, or any chelator, intravenously.
-Taken orally however, in according to Andy Cutler’s protocol, it can prove very beneficial, especially for those that do not tolerate DMSA or ALA well.
+Taken orally however, in accordance with Andy Cutler’s protocol, it can prove very beneficial, especially for those that do not tolerate DMSA or ALA well.

 Most people do fine without DMPS, using DMSA and ALA only.
 However if you have a problem with DMSA, then use oral DMPS at frequent low dosages and then later add ALA.
 DMPS requires a script from an appropriate doctor in some countries.
 It can be purchased online here…

 CILANTRO – Coriander/Dhania – although this is a natural chelator known to cross the blood-brain barrier, its half-life and method of action are unknown at present.
 Therefore, you are advised to steer clear of methods advising its use until its safety has been properly evaluated.